 Domino's is the world's largest pizza delivery service, with a footprint that now extends far beyond the US to over 17,000 stores in more than 90 countries by the end of 2019, stretching from Australia to Venezuela and Azerbaijan to Vietnam.
-Its two biggest markets by stores, after the US, are India and the UK, both with over 1,000 outlets.
+Its two biggest markets by stores, after the US, are India and the UK, both with over 1,100 outlets, followed by Mexico, Australia, Japan, Turkey and Canada.
 Global system sales were $14.3bn in 2019, split more or less equally between the US and international markets.
 It became the world's #1 pizza chain overall for the first time in 2017, overtaking long-time champion Pizza Hut, but virtually all Domino's outlets are kitchen-only, offering only delivery or carry-out service, and no dine-in facilities.
 The company also refuses to work with third-party delivery companies because of the commission they charge.
 Almost all outlets are franchised, through a network of master franchise operators.
 Five of its biggest international franchisees are public companies in their own right, including Domino's Pizza Enterprises (which covers countries including Australia, France, Japan and the Netherlands) and Dominos Pizza Group (the UK, Ireland and Germany).
 After several years of flat performance in the core US market, sales and profits have grown sharply since 2012, largely at the expense of arch-rival Pizza Hut as well as other quickserve operators.
 A key factor has been heavy investment in technological innovation, especially digital ordering services, including one that allows customers to order using pizza emojis in a text message.
 It was the first company to begin testing self-driving vehicle delivery in the US in 2017 in a partnership with Ford.
 This has been accompanied by strong international growth, although the principal benefits of that expansion is derived by Domino's franchise partners rather than the company itself.
 Domino's dropped the word pizza from its name in 2015 to reflect its wider menu.
 Ritch Allison succeeded long-serving leader Patrick Doyle as CEO at the end of 2017.
 Company revenues have continued to grow steadily, reaching a best-ever $3.6bn in 2019, with net income of $400.7m.
 Domino's is largely the work of one man, orphan and college dropout Tom Monaghan, who with his brother James purchased DomiNick's, a small pizza store in Ypsilanti, Michigan, in 1960.
 He changed its name to Domino's in 1965, and set up his first franchise two years later on the other side of town.
 He sold the business to private equity in 1998 for $1bn; it went public six years later.

 Which agencies handle advertising for Domino's?
 Find out more from Adbrands Account Assignments